huangciyin/rxBus/README.md

       List<User> getUsersFromDepartment(Set<Department> departments);
     }

-as you can see, all the method is synchronism, we should make warpper for client of vert.x to invoke.
+as you will see, all the method is synchronism, we should make warpper for client of vert.x to invoke.

     public interface UserServiceVertx {
       Observable<Void> addUser(User user);